Introduction

 - Square or protractor for angles

-- Clamps to hold the gutter in place
+- Clamps to secure the gutter

 2. Measure the Length